cyberark/secrets-provider-for-k8s/PUSH_TO_FILE.md

    entries to the `data` field, adhering to the `{secret-group}.tpl` key pattern.

-   #### Creating a ConfigMap from a Valid Template File
+   #### Creating a ConfigMap from an Existing Template File

    A ConfigMap can also be created from an existing, compatible template file, allowing secret file templates to be checked into version control independent from a K8s manifest.

-   Given the following secret file template, `example.tpl`:
+   Given the following template file, `example.tpl`:

    ```
    "database": {